Golf: Journeyman Collins shoots 60 in PGA Tour event in Alabama

 "You’ve got to make a lot of putts to shoot rounds like that.
 You’ve got to hit it well too and I did both of those.
 It’s a nice breath of fresh air ...to be in this situation come the weekend.”

-Collins, 38, has played 179 events in his PGA Tour career, with a third place his best finish.
+Collins, 38, is making the 180th start of his PGA Tour career, with a third place his best finish.
 Coming off 11 missed cuts in his past 12 starts, he seemed an unlikely candidate to shoot 60.

 "It’s been a struggle this year up until this point but to see myself in this situation is nice and I’m really looking forward to the weekend,” he said.